Law enforcement in Germany: State Police Forces

 The German states are responsible for managing the bulk of Germany's police forces.
 Each state has its own police force known as the State Police (German: Landespolizei).
 Each state promulgates a law which lays down the organisation and duties of its police (Landespolizeigesetz or Sicherheits- und Ordnungsgesetz).

 Although the state police forces are regulated by sixteen different legislatures and are, in fact, different police forces, there has been an increasing tendency toward standardization of police activities nationwide.
 Concerns about terrorism and the growth of organized crime have strengthened the movement to centralize police procedures and operations.
 The idea of creating one single police code for the whole of Germany (allgemeines Polizeigesetz) came up in the 1960s but never passed.

 These forces are organized by cities, towns, or rural communities, but all are integral components of the police forces of the state in which they are located.
 The respective state minister of interior supervises police operations in his or her jurisdiction.
 Although the internal organizations differ somewhat, all state police are divided into the Protective Police (German: Schutzpolizei / SchuPo), a uniformed service carrying out routine law and order duties, and Criminal Police Office (German: Kriminalpolizei / almost always abbreviated with KriPo), who carry out criminal investigations.
 The separate Administrative Police formerly had duties that included the registration of residents and the issuance of passports, identity cards, and various permits.
 These functions have been transferred to civil state government departments (Einwohnermeldeamt—Resident registration office) in all states.

 The uniforms and vehicle colour schemes of the state police forces are different, but somewhat similar all over Germany, the state police forces are structured differently in each state as well.
 For example, in some states the Kripo can be part of the ordinary police force, in some states it is organized separately.

 The idea of using the same colour for police uniforms and vehicles throughout the European Union has been realized in all German state police forces and the federal police.
-All vehicle liveries and uniforms changed from white/green to silver/blue until 2018.
+All vehicle liveries and uniforms changed from white/green to silver/blue by 2018.
 The basic silver colour for vehicles in the most states, is actually increasing the resale value and thus lowers leasing costs.
 The uniforms already have been changed by all state police forces and the federal police from the green/beige version introduced in 1979 to blue ones.
 Hamburg was the first state to make the transition, Bavaria the last state, finishing the replacement of the green/beige uniforms in 2018.